 - Target engagement studies.
 Kinetic profiling post compound exposure andthermal proteome profiling

 - Target and Mechanism of Action Identification by revealing compound- specific regulation of the proteome in response to a treatment within all detected proteome-wide effects

 - Target characterization by top-down proteomics

-- Interaction interface elucidation by deuterium exchange mass spectrometry assays
+- Interaction interface elucidation by hydrogen-deuterium exchange mass spectrometry

 - Mass spectrometers.